Indicate the flow of energy in an ecosystem. Why is it unidirectional? Justify.

 Treatment of Polluting Gases: For reducing the amount of gaseous pollutants, catalytic converters should be fitted in the chimneys.

 Effluent Treatment: Effluent from the factory should be sent to effluent treatment plant.
-Sedimentation, flocculation, filtration and chlorination are the various steps of effluent treatment.
-Once effluent is treated, the clean water can then be sent to the nearest water bodies.
+Sedimentation, flocculation, filtration and chlorination are various steps of effluent treatment.
+Once effluent is treated, then clean water can be sent to the nearest water bodies.
 The sludge can be allowed to decompose which can later be used as manure.

 Explain some harmful effects of agricultural practices on the environment.